 R3: Added CID 1364.
 Updated resolution to 1506 based on Carlos Aldana’s feedback

-R4: updatred with discussion/feedback from the June 01, 2018 teleconference
+R4: updatred with discussion/feedback from the June 01, 2018 teleconference.

+R5: Updates to include suggestions from Mark Rison

+R6: With changes made during the June 15th teleconference.
+CID #1506 needs some work.
+It is not clear if FTM frames can be retransmitted without violating the Min Delta FTM condition; and can IFTM frames be retransmitted?
+Need a resolution for these before the July Meeting.